Fleet Management Systems Benefits (UPDATED JUNE 2022)

 - Monitoring idling time helps reduce unnecessary fuel costs

 - Route optimisation helps reduce fuel costs

-- Access to Intelligent Access program helps reduce fuel costs
+- Access to Intelligent Access Program helps reduce fuel and labour costs

 - Geofencing helps reduce fuel costs